hassio-addons/addon-appdaemon/README.md

 1. Start the "AppDaemon 4" add-on
 1. Check the logs of the "AppDaemon3" add-on to see if everything went well.

+:information_source: Please note, the add-on is pre-configured to connect with Home Assistant.
+There is no need to create access tokens or to set your Home Assistant URL in the AppDaemon configuration.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._